Students connect classroom reading and writing content to their own interests and real-world situations.

 Topics and concepts include:

-Students focus on earth and space science.
-At least 40% of science instructional time should be spent on hands on activities that include lab and/or field investigations.
+Students focus on life science.
+At least 40% of science instructional time should be spent on hands-on activities that include lab and/or field investigations.

 Topics and activities include:

-- Understanding the structure of atoms and investigating the Periodic Table,
+- Understanding the rock cycle, structure of Earth, and plate tectonics

 Concepts and activities also include: